 What We DO Teach and DO Believe

-Now that we have cleared away some lies and misrepresentations about us that circulate among certain gay lobbyists and bloggers, we’ll tell you what we DO teach at Journey Into Manhood and through the Brothers Road community:
+Now that we have cleared away some lies and misrepresentations about us that circulate among certain critics, we’ll tell you what we DO teach at Journey Into Manhood and through the Brothers Road community:

 You are good and valuable just as you are, right now, today, unchanged — and even if you never change.